 Warm, Mildly Soapy Water Works Wonders

 One of the best cleaning agents for your windows is a bucket of warm water with some mild dish soap in it.
-A whisk broom or even a standard broom can help to knock down any a sponge to wipe down the windowsills and get rid of any spider webs or other items that need to be removed.
-Wiping down the sills and windows with the warm, wet sponge will loosen and remove any dust, dirt, cobwebs and other materials that generally build up over the hot summer months when it’s too hot outside to stand in a window and clean up the unwanted mess from spiders and other sources.
+A whisk broom or even a standard broom can help to knock down any spider webs, a sponge to wipe down the windowsills and get rid of any other items that need to be removed.
+Wiping down the sills and windows with the warm, wet sponge will loosen and remove any dust, dirt, cobwebs and other materials that generally build up over the hot summer months when it’s too hot outside to stand in a window and clean up the unwanted mess from insects and other sources.

 Professional Window Cleaning Speeds Up the Process